aanya2303/Power-Method/README.md

 2. Showing follower recommendations to users (Twitter)
 3. Calculating the classical dynamics of blocks on an inclined plane
 4. Useful in solving Network Markov Chain problem

+## Drawbacks
+1. For a given real matrix and starting vector it is possible that power iteration can never converge to a complex vector
+2. Without normalization, values can either overflow or underflow due to repeated multiplications
+3. If starting guess $x_0$ does not have a component in the eigenvector, then the algorithm may not converge (this is unlikely when choosing a random starting vector)
+4. If there are two or more largest magnitude vectors that differ in signs when not considered in absolute values, then the algorithm will not converge